 - Soy sauce

-- Stir fry bacon until the fat is rendered.
+- In a frying pan or wok, stir fry bacon until the fat is rendered.

 - Add the tough part of the napa cabbage and cook covered.